Signals from Songbirds & Abstract Soundscapes

 Some highlights from this evening of science, art and community in action.

 Rise early and you are rewarded with the melodies of songbirds.
 But why do they sing?
 Animal behaviorist and evolutionary biologist Dr. Melissa Hughes shared highlights from her research into the sounds of songbirds.
 What do these signals mean?
 How are they used?
 How do they vary?
 We explored the diversity of bird songs to bring a new appreciation to our Carolina morning soundscapes.
 Marielena Martinez then showed us how to turn these soundscapes into abstract art, inspired by some of the work of Joan Miro.
-Audubon South Carolina was also on hand to advise participants on native plantings and habitat to appreciate more birds in their own backyards, with native perennial seeds to take home.
+Jenn Tyrell of Audubon South Carolina was also on hand to advise participants on native plantings and habitat to appreciate more birds in their own backyards, with native perennial seeds to take home.

 Interpreting the “Alien” Language of Songbirds

 Dr. Melissa Hughes began the evening’s science talk with one question, “Who likes SciFi?”
 Hughes explained that SciFi is enjoyed because of the alternate realities and different worlds that are brought to life for us to enjoy.
 “Birds are like that,” she stated.
 With their own drama and language, birds are fascinating because of the different world they seem to live in.
 Birds can fly, they live in every environment imagined, and they have their own language -- They seem pretty “alien” to me!
-But surprisingly, when you delve deep into the meaning behind their songs, you will find that they are not too different from ourselves.
+But surprisingly, when you delve deep into the meaning behind their songs, you will find that they are not too different from the things we talk about.
 And figuring out what birds are singing helps us understand their lives.

 We humans are visual animals, so in order to understand songbirds, we need to learn how to see what we hear.
 Birds hear faster than humans do, meaning they can hear things that are happening more quickly [1].
 So to study birdsong, scientists use sonograms - pictures of sounds that are similar to musical notation showing changes in sound frequency and pitch over time (and not to be confused with the images of in utero babies created by bouncing high-frequency sound off internal structures).
 Bird researchers also rely on slowing down the sound recordings to better compare the patterns.
 You can explore bird songs and their sonograms yourself by visiting xeno-canto.org, where you will find recordings of birds from all over the world.